airbnb/lottie-android/README.md

 }
 ```

+## Shipping something with Lottie?

+Email us at lottie@airbnb.com and soon we will create a testimonals and use cases page with real world usages of Lottie from around the world.

 ## Using Lottie
 Lottie supports ICS (API 14) and above.
 The simplest way to use it is with LottieAnimationView: